Supplemental Financial Information

 Gifts & Endowment

-The School's annual endowment distribution for fiscal 2021 increased 6 percent from the prior year to $184 million, amounting to 23 percent of total revenue.
-In any given year, the change in the endowment distribution is governed by three factors: a specified rate increase set by the University, which in fiscal 2021 was 2.5 percent; cash transfers by the School to the endowment reserve; and new gifts to the endowment, which currently consists of more than 1,000 discrete funds established over the years by individual donors, corporations, and reunion classes.
-The School budgets the use of endowment distributions to support operations in accordance with the donors' intentions and the terms of each gift.
+The School’s annual endowment distribution for fiscal 2022 increased 4 percent from the prior year to $191 million, amounting to 20 percent of total revenue.
+In any given year, the change in the endowment distribution is governed by three factors: a specified rate increase set by the University, which in fiscal 2022 was 2.5 percent; new gifts to the endowment, which consists of more than 1,000 discrete funds established over the years by individual donors, corporations, and reunion classes; and cash transfers by the School to the endowment reserve.
+The School budgets the use of endowment distributions to support operations in accordance with the donors’ intentions and the terms of each gift.

 Unrestricted Reserves (in millions)